 Did you know as many as 32% of B2B marketers believe webinars are crucial to their success?
 That’s a compelling statistic.

-This begs the question; how can you leverage webinar marketing?
+This begs the question; how can you leverage webinar marketing and maximize attendance?
 Luckily for you, we’re here to answer that for you.
 Let’s dive in!

 10 Webinar Marketing Tips To Increase Your Webinar Attendance

 If your webinar topic is rubbish, no one’s going to come to your webinar.
 Period.
 Your webinar topic should have a focus, specific enough to provide actionable and valuable advice.

 What gets your target market excited?
 When people are pumped to learn, they’re far more likely to attend and listen to what you have to say.
 Attendee engagement is crucial for people to stay all the way to the end to hear about your offerings, so you can generate new leads or convert for sales.

 Try doing some keyword research to find out what your audience needs help with and what would be valuable content.
 Not only will this validate your topic, but it’ll also help rank your landing page on popular search engines.

 Top Tip: Go through your blog and see which posts attract the most attention.
 If your audience asked a lot of questions on a particular topic, there’s a good chance people want more information on the subject.

 You could run a contest in the week before your webinar.
 Get registrants to tweet something with a relevant hashtag.